MiddleSchoolStudent/BotBrowser/README.md

 ## Usage

+1. BotBrowser will keep up with the latest stable version of Chrome in order to deal with antibots checks on browser capabilities.
-1. Find the installer from [Releases](https://github.com/MiddleSchoolStudent/BotBrowser/releases), although it only supports MacOS / Ubuntu at the moment, but will be available for more systems in the future.
+2. Find the installer from [Releases](https://github.com/MiddleSchoolStudent/BotBrowser/releases), although it only supports MacOS / Ubuntu at the moment, but will be available for more systems in the future.
-2. Although BotBrowser was compiled based on Chromium 130.0.6723.92, don't worry because we have different [Profiles](profiles) and we can change the version number in the fingerprint.
+3. We provide some [Profiles](profiles) for Demo.
-3. Use `--bot-profile` to pass profile information to the browser at startup, for example:
+4. Use `--bot-profile` to pass profile information to the browser at startup, for example:

    ```bash
    chromium-browser --no-sandbox --bot-profile="{path_of_}/chrome128-macarm.enc"